vincentdar/vincentdar/README.md

 ### Hi there 👋

-I'm currently working on finding a full time job at IT industry, any help will be appreciated
+Let me introduce myself, I am Vincent Darmawan, a fresh graduate from Petra Christian University majoring at Computer Science.
+I am highly interested at combining the power of software engineering and AI to create a working AI application that is scalable.

-I'm currently learning Golang
+I'm currently working on finding a full time job at IT industry, any help will be much appreciated

 Feel free to reach me,
 IG @vincentdar